 Other ways to report a power cut is on the company’s website, or you can Tweet them.
 You should also be able to text them.
 It is a good idea to find and keep emergency numbers handy beforehand, maybe near the electricity meter.

-What compensation do you get in a power outage?
+What compensation do you get for a power cut?

 You may be able to get compensation for both planned and unplanned power cuts but this depends on what caused the power cut and how long it lasted.